prizeout/swift-builds/README.md

-# swift-builds

-The Prizeout, Swift SDK is currently in private alpha testing please reach out directly to your partner support team for more information or contact techsupport@prizeout.com for more info.
+The Prizeout, Swift SDK is currently in private testing.
+[Please contact partner sales for access.](https://prizeout.com/partners/) For more information and/or support regarding the technical implementation, contact your  partner support team or reach out to techsupport@prizeout.com directly for more info.